yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## Embedded User Agents

-{{RFC8252}} in its Security Considerations [https://www.rfc-editor.org/rfc/rfc8252.html#section-8.12], advises against *embedded user agents*.
-The main concern named is preventing keystroke recording of end-user's credentials such as usernames and passwords.
+{{RFC8252}} Security Considerations advises against using *embedded user agents*.
+The main concern is preventing theft through keystroke recording of end-user's credentials such as usernames and passwords.

 This risk does not apply to this draft as *Client App* acts as User Agent only for the purpose of flow redirection, and does not interact with end-user's credentials in any way.